 Red Sox and 23-year-old Ceddanne Rafaela finalize an 8-year contract

-BOSTON (AP) — The Boston Red Sox finalized an eight-year contract Wednesday with 23-year-old Ceddanne Rafaela, the youngest player on their roster.
+BOSTON — The Boston Red Sox finalized an eight-year contract with 23-year-old Ceddanne Rafaela, the youngest player on their roster.

 The deal includes a team option for 2032.